-220 South Second Street,
+220 N. Second Street,

-No one has favorited this theater yet
+2 people favorited this theater

 The theatre had a free standing box office and six sets of doors for the entrance.
 When you entered the lobby there were staircases on each side leading to the balcony.
 The concession stand was against the back wall of the auditorium.
-There were two aisles that led into the audirotium on ech side of the lobby.
-There were paintings of the walls of the auditorium with lighting below to show them up. there was one large crystal chandelier in the auditorium.
+There were two aisles that led into the audirotium on each side of the lobby.
+There were paintings of the walls of the auditorium with lighting below to show them up.
+There was one large crystal chandelier in the auditorium.
 There was a good side proscenium around the stage and a good size stage.
 The curtains over the stage were a thick dark green velvet.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 Recent comments (view all 4 comments)